 |…||Post-Doctoral Fellow and Post-Doctoral Associate|

-Throughout the Handbook, an “academic titleholder” is individual who holds one of the above titles, possibly modified by “adjunct”, “visiting”, “acting”, “courtesy”, or “emeritus/a.
+Excepting postdoctoral associates and fellows, any individual who holds one of the above titles, possibly modified by “adjunct”, “visiting”, “acting”, “courtesy”, or “emeritus/a, shall be regarded throughout the Faculty Handbook as an “academic titleholder.”

 The table designates titles that define the University Faculty (UF) and titles that define the Research-Teaching-Extension (RTE) Faculty.